polamnus/minimal-mistakes/_pages/07_gismapping.md

 ## Google Earth
 <img src="/media/GEarch_Pano.png">
 From within the Google My Maps interface, you may open the same map inside of the web version of Google Earth or even export your map in a number of formats.
-Using Google Earth, you can do some really interesting analysis and visualizations using in 3D virtual space.
+Using Google Earth, you can do some really interesting analysis and visualizations in 3D virtual space.

 Got any interesting maps worth sharing?
 Send me a copy, and I'll be glad to feature interesting maps here!